eigemx/eigemx.github.io/_posts/2023-10-07-bayesian-pred-acc.md

 To match our Bayesian workflow, we will only use LOO-CV and WAIC to compare our different models.

 ### Results
-We used `arviz` library to calculate both LOO-CV and WAIC to compare the three models:
+We used `arviz` library to calculate both LOO-CV and WAIC to compare the three models (for the following plots, the higher the value of LOO and WAIC, the better is the model):

 1. LOO-CV
 ![LOO plot](https://raw.githubusercontent.com/eigemx/eigemx.github.io/gh-pages/assets/img/elpd_loo.png "LOO plot")